 Where can I find licensed premises?

 Nearly all hotels in Dubai serve alcohol from a bar or restaurant.
-There are a limited few which are designated “dry” or “Family” and will not have a bar on-site – if this is important to you, do check the details before booking a hotel in Dubai.
+There are a limited few that are designated “dry” or “Family” and will not have a bar on-site – if this is important to you, do check the details before booking a hotel in Dubai.

 Drinking laws in Dubai for expatriates

 Non-Muslim expatriates in the UAE are permitted to purchase alcohol from specialised stores if they obtain an alcohol license (now free).

 How do I get an Alcohol license in Dubai?

 If you hold a residents visa, are aged over 21, and are a non-Muslim, you can apply for an alcohol license which permits you to buy alcohol from licensed trading stores.
 The 270AED application fee for this annual license has been removed, you now only need your Emirates ID.